aybizacom/aybiza/docs/integration/aws_knowledge_base_integration.md

 defmodule Aybiza.AWS.KnowledgeBaseClient do
   @moduledoc """
   Client for AWS Bedrock Knowledge Base
+  Note: This uses the aws-elixir library (not ex_aws) for AWS SDK functionality
   """

   require Logger
+  alias AWS.Client

   @doc """
   Create a new knowledge base